-There’s no shame in being a beginner, but you’ll also lose clients if you charge the same price as the seasoned professionals even though you’re not quite on their level in terms of skill.
-You might charge just below the going rate when you’re first starting out, or just above the rate if you’re very experienced and in demand.
+There’s no shame in being a beginner, but you’ll also lose clients if you charge the same price as the seasoned professionals even though you’re not quite on their skill level.
+You might charge just below the going rate when first starting out, or just above the rate if you’re experienced and in demand.

 Step 5: Stick to your guns

-Once you’ve established your pricing, have confidence in the value of your packages!
+Once you’ve established your pricing strategies, have confidence in the value of your packages!
 Offering the occasional discount or the option to bundle packages can be a great marketing tool, but don’t haggle or bargain.
 Your price is your price, and that’s that!

 If people learn that your price can be knocked down with a little persuasion, you might find many clients trying to short-change you and you won’t be making what you’re worth as a result.
 Respectfully decline bargaining attempts, restate your price, and remain confident in what your skills are worth.

 Note: If you suddenly realize that all of your clients beg you to lower your prices, investigate your local industry again.
 Ask yourself whether you’re actually overcharging or whether people just really enjoy discounts.

 There’s no one-package-fits-all, but you can have fun with it!
 Think about what kind of packages you’d most like to purchase if you were the client, and combine your skills to offer a really great service.
 Stick close to the going rate, respect your local industry, and respect yourself as a professional!